 Investments carried out in buildings to improve energy efficiency are already tax-deductible today.
-With the implementation of new Energy Act, it will also be possible to deduct the costs of demolition to make way for a new building.
+With the implementation of new Energy Act, it is now also possible to deduct the costs of demolition to make way for a new building.
 Together with the costs of energy-related improvements, demolition costs can be deducted also in the next two tax periods if it is not possible to fully offset the expenditure in the year in which it was carried out.
 The aim here is to encourage total renovation instead of partial renovation, which until now has been more attractive in fiscal terms.
 Total renovation is more effective from the point of view of energy efficiency.

-Emissions specifications for motorized vehicles
+Emissions specifications for motorised vehicles

 Programmes and projects which contribute towards more economical energy consumption in industry, the services sector and households are supported by competitive tenders.
 The promotional subsidies are awarded by auction.
 In this way projects and programmes with the best cost-benefit ratio get a chance to participate.
-The financing is covered by the network supplement that electricity consumers pay to promote renewable energies and energy efficiency.
+The financing is covered by the grid surcharge that electricity consumers pay to promote renewable energies and energy efficiency.
 These promotional subsidies for competitive tenders are available until the year 2030 at the latest.